mystjc/dotfiles/README.md

 ## Installation

-Install Stow and clone the repository:
+Install Stow and clone the repository to `~/dotfiles`:

 ```shell